sidml/Constraining-NN-Activations-with-PDE/README.md

 - loader.py: Functions for MNIST & CIFAR data loading and augmentation are defined here.
 - viz_pde.py: This script can be used to visualize Dx, Dy and advection terms using trained model checkpoint weights.

-## Directory Structure of logs and checkpoint folder
+## Directory Structure of logsfolder
-The `expt_logs` folder contains detailed logs and checkpoints for various experiments.\
+The `expt_logs` folder contains detailed logs for various experiments.\
 The directory structure is as follows:
 ```
 --- expt_logs